 Student Loans Category

-- blog in relation to buy generic betnovate of kansas
+- blog in relation to vega h cream no prescription of idaho

 Dear Liz: I’m having trouble finding information about how to structure my finances to get the maximum financial aid for my kids when they enter college.
 For example, will contributing to an IRA instead of a taxable investment account matter?
 Should I focus on paying off my mortgage or should I buy a bigger house and acquire debt in the process if I want my kids to qualify for more aid?
 There’s plenty of advice out there about how to minimize taxes — for example, by contributing to 401(k)s or selling losing stocks at year-end.
 But I’m interested in legally and ethically shielding my assets from the family contribution calculations used by the Free Application for Federal Student Aid.
 Any idea how I can learn more about the inner workings of the FASFA formula?

 Answer: Before you rearrange your finances, you need to understand that most financial aid these days consists of loans, which have to be repaid, rather than scholarships and grants that don’t.
 Wanting your kids to qualify for more aid could just lead them to qualify for more debt.